AusDTO/gov-au-alpha/_posts/2015-01-01-templates-test.markdown

 3. some third thing

+> block quotes look like this and
+> they can be on multiple lines in the markdown

 <a href="#">A link</a>

 There can be <a href="#">links</a> in paragraphs too and they should appear like a regular paragraph.
 Then the link within the paragraph should be styled like a link as well and this is an example.